Mikey-E/Mikey-E/README.md

 ## Hi there 👋

+https://michaelelgin.com/ will connect you to all things related to me.

 <!--
 **Mikey-E/Mikey-E** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.